lawsocsg/lawsoc-clinic-manual/docs/criminal-law-and-procedure.md

 A medical certificate will not be accepted unless it:

-a.
+a\.
 Contains the name of the medical practitioner who issued the certificate.

 b.
 States the name of the hospital/clinic in which he practices.

-c.
+c\.
 Indicates that the person to whom the certificate is issued is unable to attend Court.

 d.
 Specifies the date(s) on which he is unfit to attend Court.

-e.
+e\.
 Is signed in full by the medical practitioner and must not be merely initialled.

-f.
+f\.
 Is authenticated by a rubber stamp showing the medical practitioner's full name and designation in the hospital or clinic.

 **4. As a condition of the Warrant of Arrest, bail may or may not be